Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 ---

-    title: Migrating from Transfer CFT 2.4 to 3.9
+    title: "Migrating from Transfer CFT 2.4 to 3.10"
-    linkTitle: Migrating from Transfer CFT 2.4.x
+    linkTitle: "Migrating from Transfer CFT 2.4.x"
-    weight: 220
+    weight: 210

----
-This topic describes how to migrate from Transfer CFT 2.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This topic describes how to migrate from Transfer CFT 2.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../).
 Additionally, you must have installed your new {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}} and applied the most recent service pack.

 ## Migrating the configuration